hongqiangyan/hongqiangyan.github.io/_pages/research.md

 ======

 * __"Non-parametric Estimation of Risk Preferences"__ with Xiaoyong Zheng and Zheng Li

-This paper proposes a nonparametric approach for the estimation of individual producers’ risk preferences and risk premiums when they face uncertainty in both production and price.
-We allow for the endogenous production inputs within the production function.
-The framework is proposed for deriving the risk premium function under the expected utility of profit maximization.
-The econometric model accommodates production risk, price risk, and producer heterogeneity simultaneously.
-This is done by the series method in the presence of instrumental variables.
-We illustrate the usefulness of our proposed non-parametric procedure via Monte Carlo simulations.

 * __"Effects of Soil Erosion on Mean Yield and Production Risk"__ with  Roderick Rejesus, Serkan Aglasan, and Zheng Li
-* __"Uniform Inference in High-dimensional Dynamic Panel Data Models with Threshold Effect"__
 * __"Post-Selection Inference in Panel Data Models with Multiple Structural Changes"__